SpectronX/ESP32/Webserver Service/README.md

 To try this out, we would toggle an LED from a web page using the ESP32.

 ## Summary of what's going on in the code
+In my practices, I use the Wokwi Simulator in VS code, so some lines of code would be required as compared to using the components in-person.

+By including <mark>#include <WebServer.h></mark> library, we are ready to setup our mini webserver on the ESP32.
+We first create an object of the library names <mark>server</mark> which sets up the webserver on the ESP32 to listen on port 80: the standard port for HTTP communication.

+We set up a web server on the ESP32 to listen on port 80, which is the standard port for HTTP communication.
+This allows the ESP32 to handle web requests from devices like phones or computers.

+The ESP32 connects to a Wi-Fi network (Access Point) using its WiFi.begin() function.
+Once connected, it is assigned an IP address by the network's DHCP server.
+This IP address is used by other devices on the network to reach and communicate with the ESP32.

+Using the server.on() function (from the WebServer library), we define routes — specific URL paths (like /, /ledon, /ledoff) and what the ESP32 should do when each path is visited.
+These routes are mapped to functions like Homepage(), ledon(), and ledoff() which control the logic (e.g., toggle an LED and respond with a webpage).

+The "localhost" in the Serial.println("Open http://localhost:8180") is specific to the Wokwi simulation.
+It forwards traffic from your actual browser to the simulated ESP32.
+This is necessary because the ESP32 in Wokwi runs in a sandboxed environment — so port forwarding is used to "bridge" your computer and the simulation.

+Each command that the ESP32 performs is triggered by visiting a route — and the corresponding function executes to serve a response (HTML or plain text) and optionally perform actions (e.g., turn an LED on or off).